Stuffed Pork Roast - Serves 4-6

 - 1 T Freshly-cracked black pepper

-- 1 ½ cups cornbread stuffing mix or regular stuffing mix (follow directions on bag or box add extra ingredients as needed)
+- 1 ½ cups cornbread stuffing mix or regular stuffing mix (follow directions on bag or box and gather other ingredients as needed)

 - Olive oil

 - 2 shallots finely chopped